Exact Lexicographic Scheduling and Approximate Rescheduling: Numerical Results with Degenerate Instances

-For randomly-generated makespan scheduling with $b$-bit integers, instances with small $\kappa=b/n$ values are easier to solve than instances with larger $\kappa$ values \citep{bauke2003phase}.
-The \emph{phase transition} from ``easy'' to ``hard'' instances becomes sharper as $n$ increases and occurs at threshold value $\kappa^*=\frac{\log_2m}{m-1}$.
-Small $\kappa$ exhibits exponentially many perfect solutions, but for $\kappa$ larger than the critical value $\kappa^*$, the expected number of perfect solutions becomes exponentially small.
-Similar phase transitions exist, e.g.\ in satisfiability \citep{Mitchell1992} and the traveling salesman problem \citep{Gent1996}, where instances near the threshold tend to be the most difficult.
+\emph{Degenerate instances} have less balanced optimal solutions than \emph{well-formed instances}. \mitenchange{ To produce degenerate instances, we sample integer processing times that can be encoded with $b$ bits.} Instances with small $\kappa=b/n$ values are easier to solve than instances with larger $\kappa$ values \citep{bauke2003phase}.
+The \emph{phase transition} from ``easy'' to ``hard'' instances becomes sharper as $n$ increases and occurs at the threshold value $\kappa^*=\frac{\log_2m}{m-1}$. \mitenchange{Instances with small $\kappa$ admit exponentially many perfect solutions (where all machine completion times are equal).
+Instances with $\kappa>\kappa^*$ have less or no perfect solutions.} Similar phase transitions occur for other fundamental combinatorial optimization problems, e.g.\ satisfiability \citep{Mitchell1992} and the traveling salesman problem \citep{Gent1996}, where instances near the threshold value tend to be the most difficult.

-We generate well-formed instances by varying three parameters: (i) the number $m$ of machines, (ii) the number $n$ of jobs, and (iii) a processing time seed $q$.
-The well-formed test set, summarized in Table \ref{Table:Well-Formed_Instances}, consists of \emph{moderate}, \emph{intermediate}, and \emph{hard} instances.
-For each combination of $m$, $n$ and $q$, we generate three instances by selecting $\vec{p}$ using three distributions parameterized by $q$.
-Each processing time is rounded to the closest integer. \emph{Uniform distribution} selects $p_j \sim \mathcal{U}(\{1,\ldots,q\})$. \emph{Normal distribution} chooses $p_j \sim \mathcal{N}(q,q/3)$ and guarantees that 99.7\% of the values lie in interval $[0,2q]$. \emph{Symmetric of normal distribution} samples $p \sim \mathcal{N}(q,q/3)$ and selects $p_j=q-p$ if $p\in[0,q]$, or $p_j=2q-(p-q)$ if $p_j\in(q,2q]$.
-Normal and symmetric normal processing times outside $[0,2q]$ are rounded to the closest of $0$ and $2q$.
+\mitenchange{We derive degenerate instances by varying two parameters: (i) the number $m$ of machines and (ii) the number $n$ of jobs.
+Further, we use a processing time seed $q=2^{\lfloor\kappa(m)\cdot n\rfloor}$ with $\kappa(m)=(\log_2m)/(m-1)$.
+Table \ref{Table:Degenerate_Instances} reports this information for \emph{moderate} and \emph{intermediate} degenerate instances.
+For each combination of $m$, $n$ and the corresponding $q=2^{\lfloor\kappa(m)\cdot n\rfloor}$ value, we generate 3 instances by sampling processing times from the set $\{1,\ldots,q\}$ using the uniform, normal and symmetric of normal distributions, similarly to the well-formed instances.}

-Following \cite{bauke2003phase}, we produce the degenerate instances, summarized in Table~\ref{Table:Degenerate_Instances}, by choosing the processing times randomly from $\{1,\ldots,q\}$, where $q=2^{\lfloor\kappa(m)\cdot n\rfloor}$ and $\kappa(m)=(\log_2m)/(m-1)$.
-We select the number of jobs so that the processing time parameter $q=2^{\lfloor\kappa(m)\cdot n\rfloor}$ does not lead to CPLEX precision issues (the 64-bit CPLEX version stores 32-bit integers).
-For each combination of $m$ and $n$ with the corresponding $q=2^{\lfloor\kappa(m)\cdot n\rfloor}$, we generate three instances similarly to the well-formed test set using the uniform, normal and symmetric of normal distributions.